hynek-urban/rocketchat-async/README.md

 asyncio-based Python wrapper for the Rocket.Chat Realtime API.

+Supported Rocket.Chat versions: 6.x.
+(The library might also work or partially work with other versions.)

 ## When should you use this library?

 Use this library if you: